karlbennett/ytf-tdd/README.md

 # YTF-TDD

-A presentation showing WHY you should do TDD.
+A presentation showing WHY we should do TDD.